metacube-games/starknet-batcher/article.md

 - The **Builder** receives the transactions, batches them into a single [multicall](https://docs.argent.xyz/aa-use-cases/multicalls) transaction, and sends it to the Sender actor.
 - The **Sender** finalizes the transaction with appropriate fields (nonce, max fee, etc.), signs it, sends it to the Starknet network, and monitors its status.

 This actor separation allows for a scalable and efficient batcher.
-The builder prepares the transactions while the sender sends them, allowing for a continuous flow of transactions.
+The builder prepares the transactions while the sender sends them, allowing for a continuous and efficient flow of transactions.

 ## Implementation